top of page

 Description:

 This training meets the requirements for the Minnesota Rule 114 qualified neutral roster for family mediation.
-In this 40 hour training, experienced Mediators, Kate Stevens, Jennifer Prax, and Zak Chesson will lead topics regarding topics regarding the process of mediation, public versus private sector mediation, the practical components of facilitating mediations, child development, family law, domestic abuse, and other dynamics of divorce are covered.
+In this 40 hour training, experienced Mediators, Kate Stevens, Jennifer Prax, and Zak Chesson will lead topics which include the process of mediation, public versus private sector mediation, the practical components of facilitating mediations, child development, family law, domestic abuse, and other dynamics of divorce are covered.
 Each day will include mediation role-playing where participations will apply the skills learned from each topic by acting as a mediator and parties in different scenarios that incorporate aspects of the training.

 Learning Objectives: